ArXiv (149): The structure factor of primes (2018), Hyperuniform States of Matter (2018)

-Sometime around 2002, at Princeton with geometer, John Conway, the discussion focused on the work of David Bohm, once a physicist from Birbeck College, University of London.
+Sometime in the Spring of 2001, at Princeton with geometer, John Conway, the discussion focused on the work of David Bohm, once a physicist from Birbeck College, University of London.
 “What is a point?
 What is a line?
 What is a plane vis-a-vis the triangle?
 What is a tetrahedron?”
 Bohm’s book, Fragmentation & Wholeness, raised key questions about the nature of structure and thought.
 It occurred to me that I did not know what was perfectly and most simply enclosed by the tetrahedron.
 What were its most simple number of internal parts?
 Of course, John Conway, was amused by my simplicity.
 We talked about the four tetrahedrons and the octahedron in the center.

 “I said, ‘We all should know these things as easily as we know 2 times 2.
 The kids should be playing with tetrahedrons and octahedrons, not just blocks.’

 “What is most simply and perfectly enclosed within the octahedron?”
 There are six octahedrons in each corner and the eight tetrahedrons within each face.
 Known by many, it was not in our geometry textbook.
 Professor Conway asked, “Now, why are you so hung up on the octahedron?”
 Of course, I was at the beginning of this discovery process, talking to a person who had studied and developed conceptual richness throughout his lifetime.
 I was taking baby steps, and was still surprised and delighted to find so much within both objects.
 Also, at that time I had asked thousands of professionals — teachers, including geometry teachers, architects, biologists, and chemists — and no one knew the answer that John Conway so easily articulated.
 It was not long thereafter that we began discovering communities of people in virtually every academic discipline who easily knew that answer and were shaping new discussions about facets of geometry we never imagined existed.